PRBonn/PIN_SLAM/README.md

 We also support loading data from rosbag, mcap or pcap (ros2) using specific data loaders (originally from [KISS-ICP](https://github.com/PRBonn/kiss-icp)).
 You need to set the flag `-d` to use such data loaders.
 For example:
 ```
-# Run on a rosbag or a folder of rosbags with certain point cloud topic
+# Run on a rosbag or a folder of rosbags with certain point cloud topic, the same applies for mcap bags
 python3 pin_slam.py ./config/lidar_slam/run.yaml rosbag point_cloud_topic_name -i /path/to/the/rosbag -vsmd

 # If there's only one topic for point cloud in the rosbag, you can omit it